woodrush/sectorlisp-examples/README.md

   which is a program that prints its own source code when evaluated, without the use of any external input.
   When evaluated in the SectorLISP REPL, the output exactly matches the input itself.
   The technique used in this code is referenced from the Common Lisp quine in the [Quine](https://rosettacode.org/wiki/Quine#Common_Lisp) entry from [Rosetta Code](https://rosettacode.org/wiki/Rosetta_Code).
+- [macro-eval.lisp](./lisp/macro-eval.lisp) : An extended version of the metacircular evaluator in [lisp.lisp](https://github.com/jart/sectorlisp/blob/main/lisp.lisp) from the [original SectorLISP repository](https://github.com/jart/sectorlisp), supporting a new special form `MACRO` which can be used to construct macros.
+  Using `MACRO`, this example implements the backquote macro `` ` ``, as well as the unquote operation `~`.

 The following program runs on a [fork of SectorLISP](https://github.com/woodrush/sectorlisp/tree/io) with `READ` and `PRINT`: